 Confirmation of whether the capacity auction resource has passed or failed the capacity auction capacity test in accordance with the parameters detailed above in this section.

+PAF Delivered MW

+If the system-backed capacity import resource fails the capacity auction capacity test, the IESO will determine a PAF Delivered MW value to be used in determining the performance adjustment factor pursuant to section 3.3.2 of this market manual.

+The PAF Delivered MW is calculated by averaging the hourly amount of energy scheduled by the system-backed capacity import resource from all hours of the capacity auction capacity test.
+If the PAF Delivered MW value is greater than the system-backed capacity import resource’s cleared ICAP, then the PAF Delivered MW will be equal to the cleared ICAP.

 Generator-Backed Capacity Import Resources

 A capacity market participant with a generator-backed capacity import resource must complete a capacity auction capacity test once per obligation period.
 To complete the test activation, the capacity market participant must successfully schedule: